KineticLensman/KineticLensman.github.io/_posts/2018-08-12-barbecue-part1.md

 ## Serving

 I put cooked food onto a warm plate and then take this to the table rather than serve people directly from the grill.
 This lets me concentrate on the cooking rather than try to be fair to a queue of hungry people, especially when I don't know whether they prefer large bits or small, well-done or rarer, etc. It's a good way to reduce the pressure of dealing with a large crowd, especially when children are involved.
+Because the next course is cooking indirectly, I can grab a bite myself.

+## Afterwards

+Let the ash get completely cold before bringing the barbeque back inside.
+Really, really cold.
+Closing the air vents speeds up the cooling, but it will normally take several hours.
+I empty the ash into my dustbin and brush everything down.
+If I was using lumpwood, I'd compost the ash, but I'm not sure about the bonding agents that are used in briquettes.

+If the cooking grill has got sticky or has burnt residue it gets a clean with a metal scouring pad (crumpled foil is a field-expedient alternative).
+Wire brushes should be avoided because broken bits of wire can (apparently) stick to the grate, transfer to the food and then get ingested, which makes for a hard-to-find internal bleed.